albertodemichelis/squirrel/doc/source/reference/language/metamethods.rst

 Metamethods are a mechanism that allows the customization of certain aspects of the language semantics.
-Those methods are normal functions placed in a table parent(delegate) or class declaration; Is possible to change many aspect of a table/class instance behavior by just defining a metamethod.
-Class objects(not instances) supports only 2 metamethods ``_newmember, _inherited`` .
+Those methods are normal functions placed in a table parent(delegate) or class declaration; It is possible to change many aspects of a table/class instance behavior by just defining a metamethod.
+Class objects (not instances) support only 2 metamethods ``_newmember, _inherited`` .

-For example when we use relational operators other than '==' on 2 tables, the VM will check if the table has a method in his parent called '_cmp' if so it will call it to determine the relation between the tables.::
+For example when we use relational operators other than '==' on 2 tables, the VM will check if the table has a method in his parent called '_cmp'; if so it will call it to determine the relation between the tables.::

     local comparable={